-Doxorubicin should not be mixed with other drugs.
+Until specific compatibility data are available, it is not recommended that Doxorubicin Injection be mixed with other drugs.
 Contact with alkaline solutions should be avoided since this can lead to hydrolysis of doxorubicin.
-ADRIAMYCIN should not be mixed with heparin due to chemical incompatibility that may lead to precipitation.
+Doxorubicin Injection should not be mixed with heparin due to chemical incompatibility that may lead to precipitation.

-Doxorubicin should not be mixed with fluorouracil (e.g., in the same IV infusion bag or at the Y-site of an IV infusion line) since it has been reported that these drugs are incompatible to the extent that a precipitate might form.
-If concomitant therapy with doxorubicin and fluorouracil is required, it is recommended that the IV line be flushed between the administration of these drugs.
+Doxorubicin should not be mixed with fluorouracil (e.g., in the same IV infusion bag or at the Ysite of an IV infusion line) since it has been reported that these drugs are incompatible to the extent that a precipitate might form.
+If concomitant therapy with doxorubicin and fluorouracil is required, it is recommended that the IV line be flushed between the administrations of these drugs.